samanthagold/samanthagold.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year applied economics PhD student at Cornell Brooks Public Policy interested in health economics, environmental economics, and urban policy.
+I am a second-year applied economics PhD student at Cornell Brooks Public Policy interested in early childhood cognitive development, health economics, and behavioral economics.
 Prior to Cornell, I was a pre-doctoral fellow at Brown University/economic analyst at a tech for social good non-profit (RIPL).
 I graduated from UC Berkeley with a degree in Environmental Economics and Policy in 2016.
 Reachable at: sg972@cornell.edu